DerYokoya/Habit-Tracker/README.md

-Habit Tracker
+# Habit Tracker

 A Chrome extension for building and tracking daily habits with streaks, drag-and-drop reordering, daily/weekly/monthly views, and per-habit statistics.
-Built with React and packaged as a Manifest V3 Chrome extension.
+Built with React + TypeScript and packaged as a Manifest V3 Chrome extension.

 ---